 Jon has been featured in The New York Times, Washington Post, Wall Street Journal, GQ, Times of London, Toronto Globe and Mail, Jerusalem Post and the Jewish Telegraph Agency, among hundreds of publications.
 He was profiled on ABC 20/20 and has appeared on almost every major television news and radio show, and dozens of programs worldwide.
 Jon draws on his production skills as a former television news executive in his presentations on a range of issues, including the DNA of Jewish History, Jewish Diseases and Achievement and Jewish views on sustainability.

-Jon is director of the Genetic Literacy Project and Senior Fellow at the Center for Health and Risk Communication at George Mason University.
-He is a long-time fellow at the American Enterprise Institute for Public Policy Research in Washington, D.C. and a columnist with the British-based international magazine Ethical Corporation.
-He runs a sustainability consultancy, ESG MediaMetrics.
+Jon is Senior Fellow at the University of California-Davis World Food Center Institute for Food and Agricultural Literacy and a long-time fellow at the American Enterprise Institute for Public Policy Research in Washington, D.C.
 Jon spent 20 years as a network TV news producer at the three major U.S. networks, winning 20 journalism honors, including a National Press Club Award and Emmys for specials on the reform movements in China and the Soviet Union.
 He served as Tom Brokaw's long-time producer at NBC News and executive in charge of documentaries, and was a producer with ABC 20/20 and Primetime.
 He has been a visiting scholar at Columbia University, Arizona State University, NYU and Miami (Ohio) University.
 Jon earned a National Endowment for the Humanities Fellowship in Journalism at the University of Michigan.

 Download a prepared introduction for Jon Entine jon-entine.doc